refractionPOINT/lce_doc/docs/lc-edr.md

 This same detection syntax can also be used to easily achieve the following:

-* Running Sigma rules
+* Run Sigma rules
-* Running continuous YARA scans without impacting performance
+* Run continuous YARA scans without impacting performance
-* File and registry integrity monitoring
-* Leveraging threat feeds or lookups
+* Leverage threat feeds or lookups
-* Checking hashes against VirusTotal
+* Check hashes against VirusTotal
-* Creating rules against telemetry from Windows Defender
+* Create rules against telemetry from Windows Defender
-* Checking domains using Levenshtein distance to detect spear phishing
+* Check domains using Levenshtein distance to detect spear phishing

 ### Response

 When a detection is triggered a response action is initiated.
 A response can take an action on the endpoint or be used to automate many aspects of security operations.
 Response actions can include:

-* Killing a process or process tree
+* Kill a process or process tree
-* Triggering memory dumps
+* Trigger memory dumps
-* Issuing an alert to a wide variety of destination types including the web application, any webhook, SMTP, PagerDuty, Kafka, SCP and many more.
+* Issue an alert to a wide variety of destination types including the web application, any webhook, SMTP, PagerDuty, Kafka, SCP and more
-* Initiating full PCAP capture from the network without impacting performance
+* Initiate full PCAP capture from the network without impacting performance
-* Triggering log ingestion and analysis
+* Trigger log ingestion and analysis
-* The ability to deploy and run any executable on endpoint such as patches or custom scripts
+* Deploy and run any executable on endpoint such as patches or custom scripts

 A repository of sample detection rules can be found in this repository: [Sample Rule Set](https://github.com/refractionPOINT/rules)